Templates & GuidesEmployee Life Cycle

 The recruit can start getting ready as soon as they get an acceptance letter or a signed welcome letter.
 During this short “pre-boarding” period, HR teams arrange equipment setup, user credentials, and confirm building access for onsite staff.
 They might also want to put the new person’s name on an onboarding checklist and give them tax forms so that all the paperwork is done by the time they start work.

-Sending a digital copy of the employee handbook and an email from the CEO is a good way to make the employee feel ready for their first day because they get the information early.
-These steps cut the amount of time it takes to do paperwork on the first day by almost 40%.
-This gives new hires time to meet their future coworkers instead of spending the day waiting for passwords.
+Sending a digital copy of the employee handbook and a welcome email from leadership is a good way to make the employee feel ready for their first day because they get the information early.
+Research shows that companies using pre-boarding practices retain up to eighty-one percent of new hires in their first year, giving new hires time to meet their future coworkers instead of spending the day waiting for passwords.
 This makes sure that new team members feel welcomed and included in the company and have a clear idea of what to expect.

 Day One Agenda: A Schedule That Starts Quickly